bit-soul/brc-soul/README.md

 **add/update profile attribute**

     {
       "p": "brc-soul",                  //protocol
       "op": "attr",                     //attribute option
       "seq": 0,                         //option sequence, should always increase at the same address "attr": {                         //profile attributes
         "name": "qrpaper",              //profile name
-        "icon": "ordi://53098586",  //optional profile icon, may be stored in ipfs, http, ordi and so on "xuri": "external json"     //optional extended profile attribute, may be stored in ipfs, http, ordi and so on },
+        "icon": "ordi://53098586",      //optional profile icon, may be stored in ipfs, http, ordi and so on, default is ordi "xuri": "external json"         //optional extended profile attribute, may be stored in ipfs, http, ordi and so on, default is ordi
+      },
       "sign": "IClzsZoHbyZuC0+H6D4WCAOSRA3Jm6YZQr9aB/ebI4PPKkw+82zvxI+6/jBv5Xa5nWT1C6L6rplU8f3oE1co7Oo=" //BIP137Signature of all the above message with creator private key
     }